This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Fourty-five minutes down the Sea to Sky highway you will come to Squamish and Howe Sound, your first view of the Pacific Ocean.
 Squamish may not have the world-recognized name that Whistler does, but it is incredibly popular with locals.
 There are many fantastic hiking and biking opportunities and kite boarders love the windy Sound.

 We loved the Squamish Sea to Sky Gondola with epic views of Howe Sound, the coastal forest and of course, the mountains.
 Once at the top you can enjoy family-friendly hiking, a fun suspension bridge, restaurant and instagram-worth lookouts.
 Family tickets cost $119 (2 adults, 2 kids 6-18 years old, 5 and under are free).
 This was one of our favourite Whistler kids activities!
+Note: after being vandalized again in 2020, the Gondola is planning to reopen Late Spring 2021.

 Where to Stay in Whistler